OSAS88/OSAS88/README.md

-# Hi there, I'm Samuel Snow
+# Hi there, I'm Sammy Snow

 Welcome to my GitHub space — where raw data transforms into clear insights and powerful stories.